 Takeaway #2: Total Injury-Related Crashes Slightly Declined

 Of the total crashes that occurred in 2018, 61,043 involved injuries.
 This was down somewhat from 2017 and 2016.
-When we consider the fact that 2001-2004 saw well over 77,000 crashes involving injuries each year, this is clearly a major improvement.
+When we consider that 2001-2004 saw well over 77,000 crashes involving injuries each year, this is clearly a major improvement.
 However, it’s clear that injuries are still a serious problem.
-Driving at safe speeds, avoiding distractions, and avoiding drugs and alcohol before getting behind the wheel are just a few of the main ways you can reduce your chances of being injured in an accident.
+Driving at safe speeds, avoiding distractions, and drugs and alcohol before getting behind the wheel are just a few of the many ways you can reduce your chances of being injured in an accident.

 Takeaway #3: Fatal Crashes Continue to be an Issue